digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Facts and circumstances relied on in taking the decision (decision_facts)

 This is a required textual field to describe the facts and circumstances relied on in taking the decision.

+Limited to 5000 characters.

 ### Decision Grounds (decision_ground)